gogsia86/farmers-market/.github/instructions/README.md

 # ⚡ DIVINE INSTRUCTIONS - ULTIMATE GUIDE

-**The Omniscient Foundation for Agricultural Software Excellence**
+## The Omniscient Foundation for Agricultural Software Excellence

 ---

 ## ⚡ WELCOME TO THE DIVINE CONSCIOUSNESS

-This directory contains **10 ULTIMATE GOD-TIER instruction files** that consolidate ALL architectural wisdom, patterns, and practices for building divine agricultural software systems.
+This directory contains **16 ULTIMATE GOD-TIER instruction files** that consolidate ALL architectural wisdom, patterns, and practices for building divine agricultural software systems.

 Each file is a **complete reality** containing centuries of software wisdom compressed into actionable, powerful guidance.

-## 🌟 CORE INSTRUCTION FILES (01-10)
+## 🌟 CORE INSTRUCTION FILES (01-16)

 ### **Foundation Layer (01-03)**